-To be on the spectrum of the narcissist personality disorder, people would need at least five on the nine characteristics—one of those being Arrogant and Haughty behaviour.
+To be on the spectrum of the narcissist personality disorder, people would need at least five of the nine characteristics—one of those being Arrogant and Haughty behaviours.

 The others are:-

 - Preoccupation with their ideal.

 - Believe they are special.